 Remember creativity is the main thing here.
 Don't go with a name that is just rude, crude, vile, and out-right obnoxious.
 People will automatically tag you as a pervert and a host of other names taken out of a thesaurus on the word "bonehead," especially if you are in a chat that is a general chat area.
-Don't do this if you intend on being in the chat for a long time.
+Don't do this if you intend on being in the bisexual chat lines for a long time.
 You will be ignored, considered a hazard, insulted out of the chat, or kicked out by the people or the systems operators overlooking the place.

 Striking Up The Right Conversation

 The next step is how to talk to people.
 Saying a nice greeting to everyone is the best way to catch someone's attention.
 If that doesn't work usually it's best to address someone with a question.
 For example, to ask someone a question you may want to use this format to do it and to talk to others the same way: